 Here at Lake View we use Charanga as our main music scheme of work.

 Singing is one of our strengths!
-The school choir in this current academic year have sung at the local community’s Christmas Tree Light service, sang with over 2000 other children at Sheffield Arena at ‘Young Voices’ in January and at our family of schools ‘Sing Up’ event at Joseph Whitaker Secondary school where parents were quick to inform us of how fantastic our choir was.
+In previous years, the school choir have sung at the local community’s Christmas Tree Light service, sang with over 2000 other children at Sheffield Arena at ‘Young Voices’ in January and at our family of schools ‘Sing Up’ event at Joseph Whitaker Secondary school where parents were quick to inform us of how fantastic our choir was.

 - “Easily the best school there” quoted one parent.

 Please see photos below: